Rivers Casino (Pittsburgh): Construction

 Ground was broken on the casino's North Shore in December 2007.
 In July 2008, Barden defaulted on a $200 million bridge loan and failed to pay contractors, halting construction.

 On July 16, 2008, he sold 75% of his interest to Holdings Acquisition Co, a joint venture of Walton Street Capital LLC and High Pitt Gaming LP and led by Neil Bluhm.
 The ownership changes were approved by the Gaming Board on August 14, 2008, and construction on the casino restarted.
 In November 2008, the new owners changed the casino's name to "Rivers Casino" to reflect its location near the confluence of the Allegheny, Monongahela and Ohio rivers.

 Grand opening

 The Rivers Casino opened as scheduled at noon on August 9, 2009.

 Taxes

 The Rivers Casino is reported to be worth $199.5 million to Allegheny County at least for taxing purposes.
 That's the assessed value the county has placed on the North Shore riverfront venue for the 2010 tax year.
 The value was calculated based on construction costs of the casino and surrounding parcels.
 The $199.5 million assessed value is the largest on any commercial property in Allegheny County and the largest on any casino in Pennsylvania.
-(According to Allegheny County real estate records, 600 Grant St. 15219 (the tallest building in Pittsburgh), is valued at $175 Million).
+According to Allegheny County real estate records, "The Steel Building" located at 600 Grant St. 15219, the tallest building in Pittsburgh, is valued at $175 Million.
 Barring an appeal, it will produce $935,655 in property tax revenue for the county, $2.77 million for city schools, and $2.15 million for the city.
-The casino, the school district and the city all have the right to appeal the value if they so choose.
+The casino, the school district, and the city all have the right to appeal the value if they so choose.